PvdBerg1998/hfml_data_preprocessor/README.md

 However, these flags are not necessary for common use.

-When compiled with [NVIDIA CUDA](https://developer.nvidia.com/cufft) support, the proprietary runtime libraries must be reachable on your device. **If you do not provide the required libraries, the tool will not start and will most likely crash without an error message.** If you do not wish to make use of GPU FFTs, this requirement can be relaxed by providing a compilation flag (see the section on compilation).
+When compiled with [NVIDIA CUDA](https://developer.nvidia.com/cufft) support, the proprietary runtime libraries must be reachable on your device. **If you do not provide the required libraries, the tool will not start and will most likely crash without an error message.** If you do not wish to make use of GPU FFT's, this requirement can be relaxed by providing a compilation flag (see the section on compilation).

 ## Output structure

 The tool outputs several folders and files, depending on the analysis you have defined in the settings template.
 This can include:
 - Data output at each intermediate step in either CSV or [MessagePack](https://msgpack.org/index.html) binary format
 - Quick 'n dirty plotting for manual inspection without external tools
-- Detailed metadata stored as JSON for easy scripted postprocessing
+- Detailed metadata stored as JSON for easy scripted post-processing
 - Full "trace-level" log files for debugging and manual checks

-The MessagePack format is recommended if you will postprocess the data in another programming language such as Python.
+The MessagePack format is recommended if you will post-process the data in another programming language such as Python.
 This binary format skips converting the floating point data back and forth to a base 10 representation.
 For usage in Python, I recommend [ormsgpack](https://pypi.org/project/ormsgpack/) to decode the data.

 Your typical project folder will look something like this: